mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 So what do we learn?
 That is the depth of existence.
 Technically we call that *buddha-nature*, or plainly speaking, this is the Universe – physically, mentally, the spirit of the universe.
 We should awaken to this, because it is constantly going, through all [the] ages.

-We have to awaken, [and] then if you awaken, very naturally you can transmit it to the next generation.
+We have to awaken, [and] then if we awaken, very naturally we can transmit it to the next generation.
 So in every age, human beings repeat the same things.
 When we are born we don’t awaken to the sublimity of human life, the depths of existence, so your ancestors, your teachers, [et cetera,] try to awaken you to it.
 And then you awaken, and then next, you really want to take the lead in transmitting it to the next generation.

 Very naturally, this is constantly dharma transmission, from generation to generation.
 In the wide sense, there is constantly transmission of the exquisite image of human life, throughout all generations.
 That’s why finally we appreciate human life, and we try to help human beings.

 So that is the Precepts in Zen Buddhism.
 The Precepts are buddha-nature, and then to receive the Precepts is to awaken buddha-nature.
 What do I mean “to awaken”?
 That is to transmit.
 So then, very naturally, you can create human culture, and you can build up the human world in peace and harmony.
 Under all circumstances, through all the ages, this is the human effort we [make], constantly, repeatedly.

 That is the Precepts.
-So the Triple Treasure is the very foundation of the Precepts; the first step of entering into the universe.
+The Triple Treasure is the very foundation of the Precepts; the first step of entering into the universe.

 #### 9:33

 In *Zen Master Dōgen*, page 60, Dōgen Zenji talks about this Triple Treasure.
-He said it here like this:
+He said it like this:

 >  ... you should deeply venerate the Three Treasures.
 They deserve our veneration and respect no matter how much our life and body may change.